 The Highly Sensitive Person: Challenges

-Naturally, we worry about the vulnerabilities of those who are at the far end of the sensitivity scale.
+Naturally, we worry about the vulnerabilities of those who are at the far end of the sensitivity spectrum.
 It’s more difficult to acquire the thick skin that allows us to take criticism, to cease shouldering the blame for everything that goes wrong around us, to maintain boundaries when confronted with the problems of others that affect us deeply and may pose obstacles to our own functioning.

 Might some of these traits slide into the tendencies of those who are insecure, or conditioned to assign fault to oneself?